sireeshaRana/Sireesha/readme.md

+To create and deploy a running instance of a web server using Ansible, secure it, and apply automated tests, you can follow these steps:

+Create an Ansible Playbook
+Create an Ansible playbook that will:

+Provision an EC2 instance on AWS
+Install and configure Apache web server
+Create the "Hello World" HTML page
+Configure SSL/TLS with a self-signed certificate Redirect HTTP traffic to HTTPS

+create my-playbook.yml

+run playbook

+bash
+ansible-playbook your-playbook.yml

 Create and deploy a running instance of a web server: Here's an Ansible playbook in Python that sets up a simple web server and serves the "Hello World" HTML page: web_server.py file
 To run this playbook, you'll need an Ansible control node and a managed node (the server where the web server will be deployed).
 Save the above code as a file as web_server.py and run the following command: